killdash9/MacClam/README.md

 `./MacClam.sh` does the following:

 * Builds clamd and fswatch from source if needed
-* Schedules regular signature updates and full scans in crontab
+* Sets up regular signature updates and full scans in crontab
 * Updates clamd signatures
 * Starts live monitoring services clamd and fswatch if not already running
+* Registers live monitoring to run on startup (also done in crontab)

-`./MacClam.sh /path/to/file_or_directory`
+`./MacClam.sh /path/file_or_directory ...`

-Does everything previously listed, and then runs clamscan on the given file or directory.
+Does everything previously listed, and then runs clamscan on the files or directories.
+Multiple files or directories can be specified.

 `./MacClam.sh uninstall`